ntrezowan/the-plain/_posts/2019-05-21-testing-ssl-vulnerabilities-and-implementing-perfect-forward-secrecy.md

     Verify return code: 0 (ok)
 ---
 ```

-At this point, type the following two line and press Enter;
+At this point, type the following two line and press `Enter`;
 ```
 HEAD / HTTP/1.0
 R
 ```
-If your site supports client-initiate Rrnegotiation, then you will see the following;
+If your site supports client-initiated renegotiation, then you will see the following;
 ```
 RENEGOTIATING
 depth=3 C = SE, O = AddTrust AB, OU = AddTrust External TTP Network, CN = AddTrust External CA Root